-- Any absolute paths in INPUT, GROUP or SEARCH\DIR commands have sysroot prepended. - Any paths beginning with the = character have that character replaced by sysroot, but only for SEARCH\PATH commands.
+- Any absolute paths in INPUT, GROUP or SEARCH_DIR commands have sysroot prepended. - Any paths beginning with the = character have that character replaced by sysroot, but only for SEARCH_PATH commands.

-Note - The linker removes the = cha aracter if no sysroot is configured where path is location that is to be treated as the common sysroot.
+The linker removes the = character if no sysroot is configured.

 --sysroot=path